viperaproject/viperaproject.github.io/_languages/vpython.md

 The code and data placement options, coupled with the specification of the number of cores used for execution on the device and host, provide a great deal of flexibility.
 For example, using the former, codes that are bigger than the available micro-core on-chip memory can still be run from the host shared memory, with the respective performance impact.
 Similarly, it is possible for codes to process data much larger than the on-chip memory by storing it in the shared memory area, whilst the code itself is executing from on-chip memory.
 Furthermore, it is possible to simulate bigger or smaller devices by running more processes (threads) on the host to simulate more cores, or to reduce the number of physical cores used in order to simulate a smaller device.

+### Code examples
 The following code listing illustrates a simple example, executed standalone on the micro-cores and launched from the command line on the host e.g. `vpython example.py`.
-In this example, each micro-core will generate a random integer between 0 and 100 and then perform a collective message passing reduction (`reduce`) to determine the maximum random number (due to the `max` operator), which is then displayed by each core.
+In this example, each micro-core will generate a random integer between 0 and 100 and then perform a collective message passing reduction (`reduce`) to determine the maximum random number (due to the `max` operator), which is then displayed by each core:

 ```python
 from parallel import reduce